alisaifee/coredis/docs/source/compatibility.rst

 PSETEX
 ******

-Set the value and expiration in milliseconds of a key
+Sets both string value and expiration time in milliseconds of a key.
+The key is created if it doesn't exist.

 - Documentation: `PSETEX <https://redis.io/commands/psetex>`_
 - Implementation: :meth:`~coredis.Redis.psetex`